 Three permits will be set aside for special opportunity applicants, at least one of whom is under 21, with life-threatening terminal illnesses who are represented by charitable organizations.
 Deadline to apply is September 6.

 Five additional permits will be available for auction.
-Deadline for the auction is August 14
+Deadline for the auction has passed.

 What will happen to my regular October and archery moose hunting application season bonus points?